EyeTrackVR/EyeTrackVR/docs/_pages/firmware.md

 # What is this?

 Firmware is the second part of the equation to get your trackers going.
-It lives on the ESP32 chip, and is responsible for streanuthing video data from the tracker.
+It lives on the ESP32 chip, and is responsible for streaming video data from the tracker.

 # What should I download and where?

 Current testing has been with `loucass003's` firmware [found here](https://github.com/Futurabeast/futura-face-cam).
-It's tried and working although it's a bit complicated to setup.
+It's tried and working although it's a bit more complicated to setup and does not fully fulfil our needs.
 Download and install this one, for now.

-We're also working on our own solution called OpenIris, [found here](https://github.com/lorow/OpenIris).
+We're working on our own solution called OpenIris, [found here](https://github.com/lorow/OpenIris).
 So far we have:

 ### Working right now